aws-samples/amazon-sagemaker-modeldb-sync/README.md

 ## Overview

-This sample deploys a simple event-based architecture to synchronize SageMaker Training Jobs to ModelDB with the ModelDB Light API.
-To synchronize your training jobs to ModelDB, you simply need to perform the following.
+This sample deploys a simple event-based architecture to synchronize SageMaker model metadata to ModelDB with the ModelDB Light API.
+The synchronization will be triggered when SageMaker Training Jobs complete.
+A Step Function will be executed to validate certain tags that are applied to training jobs, gather details about the trained model, and synchronize those details to a ModelDB instance using the ModelDB Light API.
+This solution can be extended to synchronize any data that's supported by the Light API, or used as a pattern for synchronizing to other model metadata management systems.

 ### Limitations

 * Expects a publically accessible ModelDB instance.
-This is acceptable for some testing but you may want to consider deploying your ModelDB instance within a VPC, and updating the template.yaml file to configure the SyncModelWithModelDBFunction Lambda Function to use this VPC.
+This is acceptable for some testing but you may want to consider deploying your ModelDB instance within a VPC and updating the template.yaml file to configure the SyncModelWithModelDBFunction Lambda Function to use this VPC.
 You could also further configure the Lambda Function code to utilize any authentication mechanisms you've implemented as part of your ModelDB deployment.
 * Currently supports ModelDB V1.
 The ModelDB project has announced that ModelDB V2 is comming soon, and once released this project may need to be updated to support V2 depending on any changes made to the Light API.
 * Only some details from the SageMaker DescribeTrainingJob API call are synchronized to ModelDB.
 You can extend this solution to include additional data as required, using this solution as a starting point for your synchronization workflow.